If you haven’t noticed by now, let me clue you in… I love Grey’s Anatomy.

 So, first of all, there were already people eleven years ago dealing with this issue and I was completely clueless.
 I mean, Grey’s usually takes highly unlikely, extremely rare diseases and circumstances (anyone remember the ferry boat or plane crash?) and hypes them up.
-This seems like another far fetched plot line – CDH1 patients ready to have their stomachs taken out and everyone is trying to talk them out of the surgery (including Dr. Yang!!!) because of its life altering impacts.
+This seems like another far-fetched plot line – CDH1 patients are ready to have their stomachs taken out and everyone is trying to talk them out of the surgery (including Dr. Yang!!!) because of its life-altering impacts.

 But here we are.
 Very real.
 Very now.
 Very relatable (Shonda, call me, girl).

 The episode is entitled “I Will Follow You Into The Dark” and the symbolism is not lost on me.
 I am walking into a very dark, unknown, scary season of life and I’m asking my friends, family, and by extension, you to come with me.